top of page

 This beautiful and rare original French Art Deco chrome and ceramic uplight floor lamp or torchère (torchiere) was designed by Henri Chaumeil (1877-1944).
 It features a tall chromed metal base with three hexagonal poles and a faceted base in shiny chrome and black finish patina.
 The top of the torchiere has a tall ceramic tulip-shaped shade in green celadon finish glaze with dimensional black ring handles.
 The inside of the shade has a glossy white glaze finish.
 Two heavy and thick glass slabs with a faceted design are inserted between the ceramic lampshade and the chrome base.

-The signature monogram of Henri Chaumeil is visible by the transparency underside of the ceramic shade.
-The floor lamp was rewired to fit US standards.
+The signature monogram of Henri Chaumeil is visible through the transparency on the underside of the ceramic shade.

-In the "petit feu ceramics," the metal oxides, mixed with fluxing agents, are placed on an enameled earthenware already cooked, which makes it possible to cook the colors at a lower temperature and to obtain nuanced tones which would otherwise burn like roses, gold, or pale green.
-This decorating technique was used first in Strasbourg, France, in 1749, and most of the earthenware factories in Europe did the same afterward.
+* In the "petit feu ceramics," the metal oxides, mixed with fluxing agents, are placed on an enameled earthenware already cooked, which makes it possible to cook the colors at a lower temperature and to obtain nuanced tones that would otherwise burn like roses, gold, or pale green.
+This decorating technique was used first in Strasbourg, France, in 1749, and most earthenware factories in Europe did the same afterward.

-Henri Chaumeil Art Deco Ceramic and Chrome Uplight Floor Lamp Torchère, 1930s
+Henri Chaumeil Uplight Floor Lamp Torchère, France circa 1930

 $16,000.00Price